minblock/cureoptedcoin/doc/README.md

 - [Benchmarking](benchmarking.md)

 ### Resources
-* Discuss on the [CureoptedcoinsTalk](https://cureoptedcoinstalk.io/) forums.
+* Discuss on the [CureoptedcoinTalk](https://cureoptedcointalk.io/) forums.
-* Discuss general Cureoptedcoins development on #cureoptedcoins-dev on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=cureoptedcoins-dev.
+* Discuss general Cureoptedcoin development on #cureoptedcoin-dev on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=cureoptedcoin-dev.

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)